applied-systems-biology/jipipe-website/content/faq/user-interface.md

 Yes, you can enable it in `Project > Application settings > UI > General > Theme`.
 Set the theme to `Modern dark` and restart JIPipe/ImageJ.

+## The nodes are so large.
+Can they be more compact?

+Yes, there are multiple view modes available, including a horizontal and compact vertical mode.
+See [here](/documentation/graph-editor/#view-modes) for more info.

 ## How can I make long connections without zooming out?

 Click the arrow button at the input/output slot.
 It lists all compatible sources/targets ordered by distance.